jhan1998/Essentials-3D-project/README.md

 # Essentials-3D-project
-This is a Essential 3D projects for CSCI-526-lava ball This is the game link [https://play.unity.com/mg/other/essential3d_kang-pin-chan](https://play.unity.com/mg/other/essential3d_kang-pin-chan)
+This is a Essential 3D projects for CSCI-526-lava ball\n
+This is the game link [https://play.unity.com/mg/other/essential3d_kang-pin-chan](https://play.unity.com/mg/other/essential3d_kang-pin-chan)